ga-curriculum/cloud-concepts-and-providers-lab/cloud-service-providers-and-business-needs/README.md

   <span class="subhead">Cloud Service Providers and Business Needs</span>
 </h1>

-**Learning objective:** By the end of this lesson, students will be able to think critically about what businesses might need from a cloud provider.
+**Learning objective:** By the end of this lesson, students will be able to analyze what businesses might need from a cloud provider.

 ## How to choose the right provider